Golden Gate Bridge: Opening festivities, and 50th and 75th anniversaries

 The bridge-opening celebration in 1937 began on May 27 at 6:00 a.m. and lasted for one week.
 The day before vehicle traffic was allowed, 200,000 people crossed either on foot or on roller skates.
 Donald Bryan, a student sprinter from the San Francisco Junior College (now the City College of San Francisco), was the first to make it across the bridge from end to end.
 On opening day, Mayor Angelo Rossi and other officials rode the ferry to Marin, then crossed the bridge in a motorcade past three ceremonial "barriers", the last a blockade of beauty queens who required Joseph Strauss to present the bridge to the Highway District before allowing him to pass.
 An official song, "There's a Silver Moon on the Golden Gate," was chosen to commemorate the event.
+It was written by Charles Tobias, Bob Rothberg and Joseph Meyer and first recorded by George Hall and His Hotel Taft Orchestra.
 Strauss wrote a poem that is now on the Golden Gate Bridge entitled "The Mighty Task is Done."
 The next day, President Franklin D. Roosevelt pushed a button in Washington, D.C. signaling the official start of vehicle traffic over the Bridge at noon.
 Weeks of civil and cultural activities called "the Fiesta" followed.
 A statue of Strauss was moved in 1955 to a site near the bridge.

 As part of the fiftieth anniversary celebration in 1987, the Golden Gate Bridge district again closed the bridge to automobile traffic and allowed pedestrians to cross it on May 24.
 This Sunday morning celebration attracted 750,000 to 1,000,000 people, and ineffective crowd control meant the bridge became congested with roughly 300,000 people, causing the center span of the bridge to flatten out under the weight.
-Although the bridge is designed to flex in that way under heavy loads, and was estimated not to have exceeded 40% of the yielding stress of the suspension cables, bridge officials stated that uncontrolled pedestrian access was not being considered as part of the 75th anniversary on Sunday, May 27, 2012, because of the additional law enforcement costs required "since 9/11."
+Although the bridge is designed to flex in that way under heavy loads, and was estimated not to have exceeded 40% of the yielding stress of the suspension cables, bridge officials stated that uncontrolled pedestrian access was not being considered as part of the 75th anniversary on Sunday, May 27, 2012, due to the additional law enforcement costs required "since 9/11."
 To commemorate the bridge's 75th anniversary, automated user-controlled solar beacons were temporarily installed atop the towers.

 A pedestrian poses at the old railing on opening day, 1937.